 - Attend in-service programs.
 Share information from recently attended professional meetings with staff.

-- Masters of Science degree in Speech Pathology and Audiology.
-Background in neurogenic speech disorders and language disorders preferred.
+Master’s of Science degree in Speech Pathology and Audiology, with program including background in neurogenic speech disorders and language disorders preferred.
+Previous experience of 2 years as a Speech-Language Pathologist working with children who have disabilities or equivalent desired.

 - Ability to establish and maintain effective working relationships with children, parents, staff, co-workers, and physicians.